MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-spring-boot-to-azure-spring-apps.md

 # Deploy Java Spring Boot apps to Azure Spring Apps

-This article shows you how to deploy a Java Spring Boot web app with sign-in by Microsoft Entra account to Azure Spring Apps.
+This article shows you how to deploy a Java Spring Boot app with sign-in by Microsoft Entra account to Azure Spring Apps.

 ## Prerequisites